ir-nlp-csui/sampiran/README.md

 ## Summary

 Sampiran is a dataset for pantun generation.
-It consists of 7.8K Indonesian pantun, collected from various sources (online)
+It consists of 7.8K Indonesian pantun, collected from various sources (online).
+Pantun is a traditional Malay poem consisting of four lines: two lines of deliverance and two lines of message.
+This dataset filtered the gathered Pantun to follow the general rules of Pantun; four lines with ABAB rhyme and eight to twelve syllables per line.

 ## Dataset Split